childtheme/codesupple/README.md

-Custom Footer for Elementor (Free Version)
+Custom Footer for Elementor (Free Version).
 A plugin to add a custom footer using the free version of Elementor.

 Steps to Set Up the Plugin